ADC Drugs by Target (2026 Update): Full List of Approved ADCs, Pipeline and Trends

 I. Overview of ADC Drugs

-Typically consists of highly potent microtubule inhibitors or DNA-damaging agents that kill cancer cells.
+Typically consists of highly potent microtubule inhibitors or DNA-damaging agents.

 - The antibody binds to a tumor-specific antigen